 Michael Gordon, M.D., Alison Gordon, M.D. and Julio Echegoyen, M.D. are among the most experienced and well-trained eye surgeons in the world and they have performed thousands of surgical and laser vision correction procedures and continue to lead the way in advanced ophthalmology.
 Gordon Schanzlin New Vision Institute, a fixture in San Diego for more than 20 years, is a unique eye care practice with a team of surgeons who have a wide-range of eye care expertise, who hold themselves to the strictest of standards, and who place great emphasis on patient safety and satisfaction.

-Will people be able to see my EVO Visian ICL?
+Will people be able to see my EVO ICL?

 No, unlike a regular contact lens, it is placed underneath the iris so it is invisible once placed.

-Will I be able to feel the EVO Visian ICL?
+Will I be able to feel the EVO ICL?

-What are the risks of vision correction surgery with EVO Visian ICL?
+What are the risks of vision correction surgery with EVO ICL?

-Schedule a EVO Visian ICL Consultation in San Diego
+Schedule a EVO ICL Consultation in San Diego

 The Patient Experience